Category theory for scientists (Old version): Other notions in

 The following are examples of full subcategories.
 We will name them in the form ``$X$ inside of $Y$", and each time we mean that $X$ and $Y$ are names of categories, the category $X$ can be considered as a subcategory of the category $Y$ in some sense, and it is full.
 In other words, all morphisms in $Y$ ``count" as morphisms in $X$. \begin{itemize} \item Finite sets inside of sets, $\Fin\ss\Set$; \item Finite sets of the form $\ul{n}$ inside of $\Fin$; \item Linear orders of the form $[n]$ inside of all finite linear orders, $\bD\ss\FLin$; \item Groups inside of monoids, $\Grp\ss\Mon$; \item Monoids inside of categories, $\Mon\ss\Cat$; \item Sets inside of graphs, $\Set\ss\Grph$; \item Partial orders (resp. linear orders) inside of $\PrO$; \item Discrete categories (resp. indiscrete categories) inside of $\Cat$; \end{itemize}

 \end{example}

 \begin{remark}

-A subcategory $\mcC\ss\mcD$ is just a functor $i\taking\mcC\to\mcD$ that happens to be injective on objects and arrows.
+A subcategory $\mcC\ss\mcD$ is (up to isomorphism) just a functor $i\taking\mcC\to\mcD$ that happens to be injective on objects and arrows.
 The subcategory is full if and only if $i$ is a full functor in the sense of Definition \ref{def:full faithful}.

 \end{remark}

 \begin{example}

 Let $\mcC$ be a category, let $X\ss\Ob(\mcC)$ be a set of objects, and let $\mcC_{\Ob=X}$ denote the full subcategory of $\mcC$ spanned by $X$.
 We can realize this as a fiber product of categories.
 Indeed, recall that for any set, we can form the indiscrete category on that set; see Example \ref{ex:indiscrete cat equiv to terminal}.
 In fact, we have a functor $Ind\taking\Set\to\Cat$.
 Thus our function $X\to\Ob(\mcC)$ can be converted into a functor between indiscrete categories $Ind(X)\to Ind(\Ob(\mcC))$.
 There is also a functor $\mcC\to Ind(\Ob(\mcC))$ sending each object to itself.
 Then the full subcategory of $\mcC$ spanned by $X$ is the fiber product of categories,